Cadenza Conversations

 Student Participation

-Through a special partnership with the Chicago Youth Symphony Orchestras, our symposiums proudly feature handpicked, talented students chosen for their passion and unique perspectives.
+Through special partnerships with a few notable Chicago musical institutions, our symposiums proudly feature handpicked, talented students chosen for their passion and unique perspectives.

 For students, this isn't just about expanding your musical horizons - it's about joining a community of seasoned musicians, leaders, and scholars.
 Get ready to immerse yourself in ethnomusicology, forge connections, and glimpse into the future of academic life.